sahithyandev/s3/src/content/docs/computer-architecture/09-permanent-storage.md

 ### Tracks

 Circular paths on the platter surface where data is stored.
 Centered around the spindle.
+Around 50-100 thousand tracks per platter.

 ### Sectors

+Small unit of readable/writeable data.
 Circular segments within tracks.
 Each sector contains header information, data, [error correction code](/operating-systems/mass-storage-systems/#ecc).
 Usually data size is 512 bytes or 4096 bytes.
+500 to 2000 sectors per track.
+More sectors on outer tracks due to larger circumference.

+### Blocks

+Continguous sectors form a block.
+Data is moved between disk and main memory in blocks.
+Typical block size is 4 KB.

 ### Low-level formatting